Using ChatGPT and other AI tools

 Going forward

-As a starting point, it is the individual program that decides which exams are relevant for the program.
+It is the individual program that decides which exams are relevant for the program.
 It is thus also up to the individual program to assess whether, in some cases, the exam formats need to be changed to ensure that the exam continues to reflect the student’s independent contribution.
-It is up to each individual program to organize a process leading up to January 2024, where the necessary changes to study orders and course descriptions can be made.
+It is up to each individual program to organize a process where the necessary changes to programme regulations and course descriptions can be made.

-The exception to the above is the final assignment of a degree in the form of bachelor’s projects, final assignments and master’s theses.
-The framework and rules for these assignments should be the same across CBS, and work is currently underway to formulate common guidelines.
+The exception to the above is the final assignment of a degree in the form of bachelor’s projects, final projects (HD) and master’s theses.
+The framework and rules for these assignments should be the same across CBS.

 What is your experience with AI in teaching?